learning-zone/angular-basics/README.md

 #### Q. How would you make sure an api call that needs to be called only once but with multiple conditions?
 We can store data in a  singleton service, which its object is created once and it won’t get destroyed throughout the application.
 So even routes get changes the data will be available in other routes

-#### Q. If you need to respond to two different Observable or Subject with one callback function, how would you do it? ex: if you need to change the url through route parameters and with prev-next buttons.
+#### Q. If you need to respond to two different Observable or Subject with one callback function how would you do it?
 We can create page change Subject and we can emit when route parameters change or next/prev button change.

 #### Q. How can you access validation errors in the template to display error messages?